 - I live in San Francisco CA, with my husband, Richard

-Finally, why Wisely and why now?
+Finally, why restaurant technology and why Wisely?

 Restaurant technology is a space that excites me.
 My loves in life are food, travel, and technology.
 Wisely brings together two of those loves in one domain (and I can always travel for food, right?).

-I also think there is great potential for a more data driven approach in this space.
+I also think there is great potential for a more data-driven approach in this space.
 I believe that the work we do at Wisely will have a huge impact on the whole restaurant industry.